pommi/breath/Readme.md

   on_fail: hold # hold / drop
 ```

-## How to run
+## Running

 Run this on VPN client host.
-Added routes are atuomatically removed if VPN client is disconnected.
+Added routes are automatically removed if VPN client is disconnected.

 ### With Docker